LaureZanna/website/content/home/opportunities.md

 +++

 ** July 2018: I won't be accepting new applications for fellowships, postdocs or students in Oxford.
-Check back Oct 2018 for new opportunities**
+Check back in Sep/Oct 2018 for new opportunities**

 If you have a strong math or physics background, are motivated, hard-working and excited to pursue research in climate and ocean physics, feel free to get in touch with me.